krithin/gullies/README.md

 ## Gullies
 Maps of routes draining into a common sink from all over a road network.

+Prints of these images are available on my society6 page: https://society6.com/krithin

 ![US roads draining into NYC](output/usa.png)

 Inspired by moovel labs' [Roads to Rome](https://lab.moovel.com/projects/roads-to-rome) and Topi Tjukanov's [Roads of America](https://tjukanov.org/roadsofamerica/).